 4. After that, select the “obtain an IP address automatically” option.

-5. Click on the Advanced button and then make sure DHCP enabled message showing.
+5. Click on the Advanced button and then make sure the DHCP enabled message showing.

 6. After that click on OK in all Windows to apply changes.